 Our class teacher in standard II and IV was a gentleman whom we addressed as Mr. Vohra (fellow FAPSians may recall him).
 He was a midget of a man – barely 5 feet tall.
 But at that age, he still was tall enough for us.
 Ironically, he was a brute.
-He used three novel ways to punish us: Pull our whiskers; hit the sharp end of the scale on our knuckles, and the third one to make us slap each other.
+He used three novel ways to punish us: Pull our whiskers; hit the sharp end of the scale on our knuckles, and the third one was to make us slap each other.

 This is how the ‘slap each other went’:

-If there were at least two pupils being punished, he’d make them stand facing each other, and ask them to slap each other.
+If there were at least two pupils being punished, he’d make them stand facing each other, and ask us to slap each other.
 In the beginning the slaps would be gentle, almost soft brushes on each other’s cheeks.
 The entire class would be amused, laughing.
 Then, a slap would come a little hard.
 This would be returned harder.
 Soon, the two will be slapping each other really hard, spitting anger with each slap.
 And Mr. Vohra would command them to continue.

 Sorry for this long prologue.